Avaiga/taipy/README.md

 [website](https://www.taipy.io).
 Taipy is split into multiple repositories including _taipy-config_ to let users install the minimum they need.

-[Taipy config](https://github.com/Avaiga/taipy-config) is dedicated to help the user configure a Taipy application.
+[Taipy config](https://github.com/Avaiga/taipy-config) is dedicated to helping the user configure a Taipy application.

-A more in depth documentation of taipy can be found [here](https://docs.taipy.io).
+More in-depth documentation of taipy can be found [here](https://docs.taipy.io).

 ## Installation